Consent form

 The first day you might notice fluid oozing from the tattoo.
 This is blood, plasma, and some extra ink.
 Your skin will also be red and sore.
 It might feel slightly warm to the touch.
 Any redness should start to fade after a few days.
 You might notice some light scabbing over the tattoo.
 If your tattoo scabs a bit or develops hard layers, don’t worry, it’s normal.
 But never pick, scratch, or peel your tattoo.
 You could get an infection or remove the color.

 Avoid swimming and the sun for about 4 weeks.
 You want to keep your tattoo dry and out of direct sun to give it the best chance to heal properly.
-Do not use any exfoliants on the tattoo until fully healed.
+Do not use any exfoliants, scrubs or sponges on the tattoo until fully healed.

 If you think your tattoo is infected or isn’t healing properly, see your doctor.